East River Greenway: Route

-The greenway runs along the East Side, from Battery Park and past South Street Seaport to a dead end at 125th Street, East Harlem with a 0.6 mi gap from 41st to 60th streets in Midtown where pedestrians use busy First and Second Avenues to get around United Nations Headquarters between the Upper East Side and Kips Bay portions of the Greenway.
+The greenway runs along the East Side, from Battery Park and past South Street Seaport to a dead end at 125th Street, East Harlem with a 0.6 mi gap from 41st to 53rd streets in Midtown where pedestrians use busy First and Second Avenues to get around United Nations Headquarters between the Turtle Bay and Kips Bay portions of the Greenway.

-Some places are narrow due to sinkholes being blocked off by protective fencing, and one part squeezes between the highway and the dock of Con Edison's East River Station, requiring slower speeds.
+Some places are narrow due to sinkholes being blocked off by protective fencing, and one part squeezes between the highway and the dock of Con Edison's East River Generating Station, requiring slower speeds.
 Other parts are shared space with motor access to Waterside Plaza or a filling station.
 Approximately 1 mi near the southeast end is in the shadow of the elevated FDR Drive.
 This part is to be improved by the East River Esplanade project.
-In February 2019, NYC Parks allocated $75 million to complete the esplanade within East Harlem, East Midtown, and the Lower East Side.
+In February 2019, The New York City Department of Parks and Recreation allocated $75 million to complete the esplanade within East Harlem, East Midtown, and the Lower East Side.

 In the summer of 2008 the East River Greenway, along with the Brooklyn Heights Promenade, provided viewing locations to see the New York City Waterfalls.

 Components

 East Harlem

 The East Harlem section runs from the Triborough Bridge ramp at 124th Street to the Gracie Mansion site at 90th Street.
 It contains four footbridges across the FDR Drive as well as a footbridge, the Wards Island Bridge, to Randalls and Wards Islands at 103rd Street.
 A connection to the Harlem River Greenway at 132nd Street is expected to be built between 2021 and 2024.

 Although the park is in East Harlem, where all residents have access to a pocket park, neighborhood park, or major park within 1/4 mi, amenities are limited in this section of the greenway.
 This decrepit portion of the East River Greenway has little open space and no recreation facilities.
-NYC Parks allocated $25 million to stabilize the greenway between 114th and 117th Streets in 2019; at the time, the section between 107th and 114th Streets was closed off.
+The New York City Department of Parks and Recreation allocated $25 million to stabilize the greenway between 114th and 117th Streets in 2019; at the time, the section between 107th and 114th Streets was closed off.
 The work was expected to take one year, but little progress was made during this period.
 The city allocated $284 million for repairs to the greenway, including the East Harlem section, in early 2021.
+Plans for the redesigned segments of the greenway from 94th to 107th Streets and 117th to 124th Streets as well as a replacement for the pier at 107th Street were announced in April 2024, with construction expected to occur from 2025 through 2027.
+Reconstruction of the greenway segment between 114th and 117th Streets is expected to begin in the summer of 2024.